Six Reasons to Plan Your Youth Group or Scout Canoe Camping Trip with Bastrop River Co

 - EASY TO MONITOR RIVER CONDITIONS The LCRAs Hydromet website is a useful tool in the days leading up to your trip and even while you are on the water.
 River conditions do not typically change rapidly on this wide easy moving water way, but it is always a good thing when you can know whats going on up stream.
 Here is a guide to understanding CFS on the Lower Colorado.

-- BASTROP RIVER CO IS HERE TO HELP Located right on the river in down town Bastrop, Bastrop River Co is here to help you plan an impressive, memorable river experience for your group.
+- BASTROP RIVER CO IS HERE TO HELP Located right on the river near down town Bastrop, Bastrop River Co is here to help you plan an impressive, memorable river experience for your group.
 Check out our blog post on how to get started here.